pearpages/js-functional-programming/README.md

 *every()* return *true* if the *callback* function returns *true* for every element in the array, and the *some()* function returns *true* if some elements in the array are *true*.

+## Functional librares for Javascript

+How to use any library that enhances JavaScript's functional programming method.

+Each library promotes its own style of functional programming.
+From a rigid, mathbased style to a relaxed, informal style, each library is different but they all share one common feature: they all have abstract JavaScript functional capabilities to increase code re-use, readability, and robustness.

+### Libraries

+- underscore.js
+- Fantasy Land

+#### Underscore.js

+Underscore is actually the reimplementation of Ruby's *Enumerable* module, which explains why CoffeScript was also influenced by Ruby.

+- map
+- find
+- invoke
+- pluck
+- sortBy
+- groupBy

+And it proves a way of chaining methods together.

+### Fantsasy Land

+Fantasy Land is a collection of functional base libraries and a formal specification for how to implement "algebraic structures" in JavaScript.
+More specifically, Fantasy Land specifies the interoperability of common algebraic structures, or algebras for short: monads, monoids, setoids, functors, chains, and more.
+Their names may sound scary, but they're just a set of values, a set of operators, and some laws it must obey.
+In other words, they're just objects.

+- monads
+- monoids
+- setoids
+- functors
+- chains
+- ...